supabase/supabase-py/README.md

 ### Create and Activate a Virtual Environment

 We recommend activating your virtual environment.
-For example, we like `uv` and `conda`!
+For example, we like `uv`, `conda` and `nix`!
 Click [here](https://docs.python.org/3/library/venv.html) for more about Python virtual environments and working with [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) and [uv](https://docs.astral.sh/uv/getting-started/features/).
+For nix, just install it with flakes enabled.

 Using uv:
 ```